RightsandWrongsgit/ARMTEC/modules/modulesoverview.md

 Entity Reference Preview module: composer require drupal/entity_reference_preview drush en entity_reference_preview

-Block Visibility Groups module (enhancement to control and placement of blocks over core):
+## Block Visibility Groups module
+#### Enhancement to control and placement of blocks

-"greater than sliced bread" category! composer require drupal/block_visibility_groups drush en block_visibility_groups
+You can put the [Block Visiblity Group module](https://www.drupal.org/project/block_visibility_groups) in the "greater than sliced bread" category!
+Think of website building as putting chucks of things in different areas for display.
+You probably already know this relative to 'Regions' that your theme includes.
+People who have used an older approach called Panels also know about moving chucks of stuff in different parts of a region.
+Drupal from version 8 forward rallys around the use of Blocks for the term of what these chucks are called; and if you use the GUI drag-n-drop Layout Builder function included in Drupal Core you also know how moving the blocks around is pretty cool.
+You also may know about how in the 'Administration/Structure' menu in your Drupal site building system you can look at a Blocks Layout Page you can see on what content type and region blocks appear.
+But sometimes you want those blocks to show up conditionally; say for a logged in user versus a stop-by.
+See this [quick video on how the Block Visibility Group module adds conditional control in a very simple, comfortable way.](https://www.youtube.com/watch?v=ZKwkaMUbJIs)

+`composer require drupal/block_visibility_groups`<br>
+`drush en block_visibility_groups`

 [Linking two related entities (e.g. person like spouses, children)](https://www.drupal.org/project/cer)

-Views Block Expose Filter Blocks module: composer require drupal/views_block_filter_block drush en views_block_filter_block

-Views Flipped Table module:
-composer require drupal/views_flipped_table
-drush en views_flipped_table

-Views Infinite Scroll module:
-composer require drupal/views_infinite_scroll
-drush en views_infinite_scroll

-Add Another module (sort of speed copy another iteration of a node as a good near replication): composer require drupal/addanother drush en addanother
+## Add Another module
+#### Sort of speed copy another replication of a node

+`composer require drupal/addanother`<br>
+`drush en addanother`

 ## Content Type Modules